Berger101/Muay-Thai-Club-Website/README.md

 **Delete**
 - Admins can delete training sessions directly from the list of sessions or from the session detail page.
 Each delete action is confirmed with a prompt to prevent accidental deletions.

+## Design

+### Colour Scheme

+The color scheme of the Muay Thai Club website was carefully chosen to reflect the energetic and bold spirit of the sport.
+The design balances vibrant and neutral tones to create an engaging and professional atmosphere.

+**Primary Colors**
+- #a11300 (Orange-Red): This strong, bold color symbolizes energy, passion, and action, fitting for a Muay Thai club.
+It is used for buttons, headings and call-to-action elements.
+- #4A4A4F (Dark-Gray): Used for header and text, this neutral tone ensures readability while maintaining a sleek, modern look.

+**Secondary Colors:**
+- #FFFFFF (White): White is used for backgrounds and to create negative space, helping to maintain a clean and minimalistic design.
+- #445261 (Light-Gray): A soft background color used for post links, adding a subtle contrast without distracting from the main content.
+Accent Colors:
+- #ffc107 (Yellow): Used for buttons in the CRUD for admins.
+- #dc3545 (Light-Red): Used for buttons in the CRUD for admins.

+- #007BFF (Blue): This color is used sparingly for highlights and links, giving a vibrant touch that contrasts well with the primary color palette.
+- #28A745 (Green): Used to indicate success messages (e.g., successful booking), adding positive reinforcement for user actions.
+Typography

+- The typography for the website complements its modern and dynamic design.
+Two fonts were selected to enhance readability and convey the club's strong, athletic brand.

+**Primary Font**
+- **Roboto:** Is the main color of the site, used for body text elements.
+It's a sans-serif font known for its clean and professional appearance, making it suitable for titles and key messaging.
+Secondary Font:
+- **Bebas Neue:** is used for headings and link text.
+This sans-serif font offers excellent readability on digital screens, ensuring that the content remains easy to consume even in longer paragraphs.

+**Font Sizes:**
+- Headings: (1.4rem) Ranges from h1 (32px) for main titles to h6 (16px) for subheadings, ensuring a clear hierarchy across the site.
+- Body Text: The primary body text is set at 16px, providing comfortable readability across different devices.
+- Buttons/Call to Action: Buttons use slightly larger, bold text to draw attention and encourage user interaction.
+- The combination of the chosen color scheme and typography creates a user-friendly, aesthetically pleasing website that reflects the active and empowering spirit of Muay Thai.

 ## Testing